Electric Light Orchestra -- Sweet Talkin' Woman

 Sweet Talkin' Woman (Fast USA Single Version)

-Sweet Talkin' Woman (Fast USA Mono Single Version)Sweet Talkin' Woman (Edited Video Version) Sweet Talkin' Woman (Edited 18 Greatest Hits LP Version) Intro Violin Part YES YES YES Vocoder effect singing sweet talkin' woman YES YES YES Where did you go?
+Sweet Talkin' Woman (Fast USA Mono Single Version)Sweet Talkin' Woman (Edited Video Version) Sweet Talkin' Woman (Edited 18 Greatest Hits LP Version) Intro String Part YES YES YES Vocoder effect singing sweet talkin' woman YES YES YES Where did you go?
 YES YES YES Verse 1 I was searchin' (searchin') on a one-way street YES YES YES I was hopin' (hopin') for a chance to meet YES YES YES I was waitin' for the operator on the line YES YES YES She's gone so long -- What can I do?
 YES YES YES Where could she be? -- No, no, no YES YES YES Don't know what I'm gonna do YES YES YES I gotta get back to you YES YES YES Chorus 1 You gotta slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' (run run) you got me searchin' YES YES YES Hold on (hold on) sweet talkin' lover (hold on) YES YES YES It's so sad if that's the way it's over YES YES YES Vocoder Bridge 1 Vocoder effect singing sweet talkin' woman YES YES YES Verse 2 I was walkin' many days go by YES YES YES I was thinkin' (thinkin') 'bout the lonely nights YES YES YES Communication breakdown all around YES YES YES She's gone so long -- What can I do?
-YES YES YES Where could she be? -- No, no, no YES YES YES Don't know what I'm gonna do YES YES YES I gotta get back to you YES YES YES Chorus 2 You gotta slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' (run run) you got me searchin' YES YES YES Hold on (hold on) sweet talkin' lover (hold on) YES YES YES It's so sad if that's the way it's over YES YES YES Vocoder Bridge 2 Vocoder effect singing sweet talkin' woman YES YES YES Verse 3 I've been livin' (livin') on a dead end street YES YES YES I've been askin' (askin' kindly) everybody I meet YES YES YES Insufficient data coming through YES YES YES She's gone so long -- What can I do?
+YES YES YES Where could she be? -- No, no, no YES YES YES Don't know what I'm gonna do YES YES YES I gotta get back to you YES YES YES Chorus 2 You gotta slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' (run run) you got me searchin' YES YES YES Hold on (hold on) sweet talkin' lover (hold on) YES YES YES It's so sad if that's the way it's over YES YES YES Vocoder Bridge 2 Vocoder effect singing sweet talkin' woman YES YES YES Verse 3 I've been livin' (livin') on a dead end street YES YES YES I've been askin' (where's she hidin') everybody I meet YES YES YES Insufficient data coming through YES YES YES She's gone so long -- What can I do?
 YES YES YES Where could she be? -- No, no, no YES YES YES Don't know what I'm gonna do YES YES YES I gotta get back to you YES YES YES Chorus 3 NO!
-YES YES YES Slow down (slow down) sweet talkin' woman (slow down) YES YES - You got me runnin' (run run) you got me searchin' YES YES - Hold on (hold on) sweet talkin' lover (hold on) YES YES - It's so sad if that's the way it's over YES YES - Violin/Vocoder Bridge 3 Violin melody with very subtle vocoder underneath singing sweet talkin' woman YES YES - Chorus 4 Slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' you got me searchin' YES YES YES Hold on (hold on) sweet talkin' lover (hold on) YES YES YES It's so sad if that's the way it's over YES YES YES Chorus 5 Slow down (slow down) sweet talkin' woman (slow down) YES - YES You got me runnin' you got me searchin' YES - YES Hold on (hold on) sweet talkin' lover (hold on) with guitar only backing YES YES YES It's so sad if that's the way it's over YES YES YES Chorus 6 Slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' you got me searchin' YES YES YES Hold on (hold on) sweet talkin' lover (hold on) YES YES YES It's so sad if that's the way it's over YES YES YES Chorus 7 Slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' you got me searchin' YES YES YES Hold on...
+YES YES YES Slow down (slow down) sweet talkin' woman (slow down) YES YES - You got me runnin' (run run) you got me searchin' YES YES - Hold on (hold on) sweet talkin' lover (hold on) YES YES - It's so sad if that's the way it's over YES YES - String/Vocoder Bridge 3 String melody with very subtle vocoder underneath singing sweet talkin' woman YES YES - Chorus 4 Slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' you got me searchin' YES YES YES Hold on (hold on) sweet talkin' lover (hold on) YES YES YES It's so sad if that's the way it's over YES YES YES Chorus 5 Slow down (slow down) sweet talkin' woman (slow down) YES - YES You got me runnin' you got me searchin' YES - YES Hold on (hold on) sweet talkin' lover (hold on) with guitar only backing YES YES YES It's so sad if that's the way it's over YES YES YES Chorus 6 Slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' you got me searchin' YES YES YES Hold on (hold on) sweet talkin' lover (hold on) YES YES YES It's so sad if that's the way it's over YES YES YES Chorus 7 Slow down (slow down) sweet talkin' woman (slow down) YES YES YES You got me runnin' you got me searchin' YES YES YES Hold on...
 YES YES YES

-Music Chart
+Music Charts

 These are the known statistics for the various countries' music charts.
 If you can fill in the missing information or know of charting information in other countries, please let me know at the email address listed at the bottom of this page.

-Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 10 Week 11 Week 12 Week 13 Week 14 Week 15 Week 16 Week 17 Week 18 UK Music Week Top 75 Chart Entry Date: October 7, 1978 17 7 6
+Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 10 Week 11 Week 12 Week 13 Week 14 Week 15 Week 16 Week 17 Week 18 UK Official Top 75 Chart Entry Date: October 7, 1978 17 7 6

 (October 21, 1978)6